The True Cost of Non-Compliance in Business

-Best practices that are cost saving include corporate training programs, seeking out legal experts, integration of security and privacy functions and a fully functional incident response process.
+Best practices that are cost-saving include corporate training programs, seeking out legal experts, integration of security and privacy functions and a fully functional incident response process.

 3. Delegate your responsibilities

 Many nations go through phases of increased regulation followed by deregulation to a point.
 That said, the general rule is that once a regulation is on the books, it gets tweaked rather than erased.
-Keeping up to date with every change across every market is a job all of its own and a prime candidate for scalable outsourcing.
+Keeping up to date with every change across every market is a job all of its own, and therefore a prime candidate for scalable outsourcing.